 Even though Stepek’s heart was in the right place by committing to Children of the Night, he felt he wasn’t contributing enough with his books.

-20 years after Stepek bought godless.com, he is launching Godless and an apparel line called Godless Industries.
+20 years after Stepek bought godless.com, he soft launched Godless and an apparel line called Godless Industries.

 Flash forward through 2020 and what a fucking shit show that was.
 On March 1, 2021, Stepek re-launched godless.com as a new distribution resource for underground, self-published, indie horror authors and narrators, small print horror publishers and audio book producers, and people who provide services and resources to the horror publising industry.